OWASP/www-chapter-harrisburg/index.md

  #### Our 2nd meetup and first virtual meetup was June 2020.
 - We welcomed Ryan Nichoson (@ryananicholson) from SANs Instute who talked about “Defending Lift and Shift Cloud Applications”

+#### September 2020 Virtual Meetup/CtF
+- We hosted a virtual capture the flag even using the OWASP Juiceshop.
+We had 3 winner for the even they were Brandon Keith, Josiah, and Ryan Vandenberg.

 ### Participation
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.